hmcooper1/Strava-London-Parks-YAY/README.md

 # Strava-London-Parks-YAY
-[Click here](https://hmcooper1.github.io/Strava-London-Parks-YAY/park_tracker.html) to view the interactive park tracker map, and [here](https://hmcooper1.github.io/Strava-London-Parks-YAY/heatmap.html) to view the interactive heatmap

-[Click here](https://nbviewer.org/github/hmcooper1/London-Parks-Run-YAY/blob/main/london_parks_run_yay.ipynb?flush_cache=true) to view the full notebook - Folium maps do not display on GitHub
+[Click here](https://hmcooper1.github.io/Strava-London-Parks-YAY/park_tracker.html) to view the interactive park tracker map, [here](https://hmcooper1.github.io/Strava-London-Parks-YAY/heatmap.html) to view the interactive heatmap, and [here](https://nbviewer.org/github/hmcooper1/London-Parks-Run-YAY/blob/main/london_parks_run_yay.ipynb?flush_cache=true) to view the full notebook (Folium maps do not display on GitHub)

 ## Overview
 I loooove that London has so many parks and greenspaces and I am determined to run in as many of them as possible!
 I created two maps for this project - the first tracks which parks in zone 1 and 2 I have run in and which I haven't, and the second shows a heatmap of all my routes.
 I am starting with attempting to run at 50 parks :-)